bradcypert/sandalwood/content/blog/what-is-gradle-scan.md

 tags:
   - DevOps
   - gradle
-description:
-  - "A Gradle scan is a build scan that provides insights into how your build ran and why it did what it did.
+description: "A Gradle scan is a build scan that provides insights into how your build ran and why it did what it did.
 Scans are shareable and configurable."
+versions:
+  gradle: 5.4
 ---